johnwargo/johnwargo-static-11ty/src/posts/2011/mobilizing-domino-data-using-rest-part-1.md

 Option Base 1
 ```

-Then I define some common variables I’ll need as I process the database view:
+Then I define some common variables I'll need as I process the database view:

 ```vb
 'Notes Objects